maya-a-iuga/Web-App-DevOps-Project/README.md

 - **Data Validation:** Ensure data accuracy and completeness with required fields, date restrictions, and card number validation.

+- **Additional feature (delivery date):** It may be possible to add an additonal column for delivery date

+-
 ## Getting Started

 ### Prerequisites